 How to Improve your CTR

-A really low CTR means buyers on Amazon aren’t finding your ad very compelling to click on based on what they’re searching for.
+A really low CTR means buyers on Amazon aren’t finding your ad compelling enough to click on it based on what they seek.

 - Main image quality

 - Title quality